 These emissions sectors and related climate action targets show how mitigation is related to all topics in the Comprehensive Plan.
-For example, the layout of communities has an immense impact on transportation emissions.
+For example, how we lay out our communities has an immense impact on transportation emissions.
 Sprawl, or spread-out land uses, makes it nearly impossible to walk for day-to-day needs and to serve areas with transit.
-By contrast, compact and mixed-use neighborhoods make it possible for people to reach their daily needs by foot or by transit, reducing transportation emissions.
+By contrast, compact and mixed-use neighborhoods make it possible to reach daily needs by foot or by transit, reducing transportation emissions.
 In addition, mixed-use neighborhoods can also impact emissions from energy usage.
-Multi-family and mixed-use buildings naturally insulate units with shared walls and realize efficiencies in shared building systems and shared infrastructure, such as streets, parking, and utilities.
+Multifamily and mixed-use buildings naturally insulate units with shared walls and realize efficiencies in shared building systems and shared infrastructure, such as streets, parking, and utilities.
 In the Rural Area, regenerative land use practices can improve soil health and increase the land's ability to trap and store carbon.

-Reducing emissions also helps a community's resiliency to extreme weather events.
+Reducing emissions also helps a community be more resilient to extreme weather events.
 Healthy soil traps more carbon and also allows more water to infiltrate, reducing the severity of downstream flooding.
 Walkable neighborhoods make it easier for neighbors to support each other in the immediate aftermath of a natural disaster.
-By addressing the root causes of climate change - primarily the reliance on fossil fuels, unsustainable land use practices, and emissions from transportation and industrial sectors - the County aims to reduce greenhouse gas emissions and transition toward a cleaner, more resilient future.
-Moreover, while climate change is a problem to be addressed nationally and globally, changes made locally can significantly decrease regional impacts such as the heat island affect.
-It is critical that the County take action even if decision makers at other levels fail to act.
+By addressing the root causes of climate change-primarily the reliance on fossil fuels, unsustainable land use practices, and emissions from transportation and industrial sectors, the County aims to reduce greenhouse gas emissions and transition toward a cleaner, more resilient future.
+Moreover, while it is recognized that climate change is a problem to be solved at a national and global scale, changes made at local scale can significantly decrease impacts within a localized region, for example the heat island affect.
+This means that it is critical that the County takes action even as decision makers at other levels fail to act.

-Alongside the implementation measures in the Climate Action Plan and Climate Adaptation and Resilience Plan, this chapter of AC44 outlines a variety of actions to bolster community resilience.
-These actions include developing a Flood Resilience Plan, maintaining the functionality of dam and stormwater infrastructure functions properly, preparing for potential droughts, implementing wildland fire prevention strategies, and using nature-based solutions.
-Additional recommendations related to renewable energy, community health and well-being will also strengthen the community's sustainability.
+Alongside the implementation measures in the Climate Action Plan and Climate Adaptation and Resilience Plan, this chapter of the Comprehensive Plan outlines a variety of actions to bolster community resilience.
+These include developing a Flood Resilience Plan, maintaining the functionality of dam and stormwater infrastructure functions properly, preparing for potential droughts, implementing wildland fire prevention strategies, and utilizing nature-based solutions.
+Additional recommendations related to renewable energy; community health and well-being will also strengthen our community's sustainability.

-Compact, walkable neighborhoods decrease dependency on vehicles for travel, reducing emissions.
+Compact, walkable neighborhoods decrease dependency on vehicles for travel, reducing emissions

 Vegetated stream corridors provide flood buffering, which mitigates flood impacts.
-Shown: Rivanna River near Pantops.
+Rivanna River near Pantops